JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 The application is working, but there are issues with its appearance.
 The composables could be spaced better, and the time message could be rendered more prominently.

-1. To address these issues, use this following version of the `App` composable:
+1. To address these issues, use the following version of the `App` composable:

     ```kotlin
     @Composable